tsproisl/SoMaJo/README.rst

 SoMaJo
 ======

-SoMaJo is a state-of-the-art tokenizer for German web and social media texts that won the `EmpiriST 2015 shared task
+SoMaJo is a state-of-the-art tokenizer for German and English web and social media texts.
+It won the `EmpiriST 2015 shared task
 <https://sites.google.com/site/empirist2015/>`_ on automatic
 linguistic annotation of computer-mediated communication / social media.
 As such, it is particularly well-suited to perform tokenization